wisabd/CVwebsite/README.md

 ## Summary

-Graduate student at the University of Bologna with a 2+ years of background in research in data analysis, machine learning, and high-performance computing.
-Experienced in extracting insights from complex datasets, building predictive models, and creating visualizations to communicate findings effectively.
-Skilled in Python specially data visualization tools, with ability to translate technical concepts into actionable insights for stakeholders.
-Passionate about leveraging analytics to solve real-world problems and drive decision-making.
-Looking to translate research training into industrial outputs, helping businesses make production-ready applied AI products and analytic tools.
+A Graduate with a Master degree in Physics from the University of Bologna (Italy) with final project on the application of machine learning in particle physics experiments at European Organization for Nuclear Research (CERN).
+Technically skilled in statistical data analysis, machine learning techniques and frameworks.
+Eager to leverage research expertise in machine learning to drive innovation in the financial technology sector, with a focus on enhancing fraud detection, financial analysis, and data-driven decision-making.
+Passionate about applying advanced analytical techniques to solve complex challenges in finance and contribute to the development of cutting-edge solutions

 ---